After The 'Fiscal Cliff,' Businesses Say Some Uncertainty Remains

-Businesses complained that the uncertainty surrounding the fiscal cliff debate kept them from hiring and expanding and hurt the economy.
+Businesses complained that the uncertainty surrounding the "fiscal cliff" froze their decisions about hiring and expanding, which hurt the economy.
 Washington has now managed half a deal, which settles tax issues, at least for the time being.
-NPR's John Ydstie reports now on whether that's enough to cut through the uncertainty and boost hiring and investment.
+But has that removed enough uncertainty to boost some business hiring and investment?

-JOHN YDSTIE, BYLINE: Scott Dawson is the chief financial officer for Vickers Engineering in New Troy, Michigan.
-The company makes parts for auto companies, agricultural equipment manufacturers and the oil and gas industry.
-Dawson says the fiscal cliff deal on taxes did help his company move forward by extending a provision that allows firms to rapidly deduct the value of new equipment from their tax bill.
+Vickers Engineering in New Troy, Mich., makes parts for auto companies, agriculture equipment manufacturers and the oil and gas industry.
+Scott Dawson, the company's chief financial officer, says the fiscal cliff deal on taxes helped his company move forward, by extending a provision that allows firms to rapidly deduct the value of new equipment from their tax bill.

-YDSTIE: That said, Vickers Engineering was already in expansion mode, riding a revival of the auto industry.
-It's almost doubled its annual revenues to $30 million in the past two years.
-The fiscal cliff agreement will help the company complete a near-doubling of its workforce by the end of this year.
+However, Vickers Engineering was already in an expansion mode, riding the revival of the auto industry.
+It has almost doubled its annual revenues to $30 million in the past two years.
+The fiscal cliff agreement will help the company complete a near doubling of its workforce by the end of this year.

-But Dawson says another part of the deal - the tax hike for people making over $450,000 a year - could be a drag.
-That's because the owners of Vickers Engineering will pay more in taxes and have less money to put into new equipment.
+But Dawson says another part the deal, the tax hike for people making over $450,000 a year, could be a drag.
+That's because Vickers' owners will pay more in taxes and have less money to invest in new equipment.

-Dyke Messenger runs a small company called Power Curbers in Salisbury, North Carolina.
-It builds machines used to construct curbs and gutters for streets and highways, and Messenger is about to hire some workers.
+Dyke Messinger runs a small company called Power Curbers in Salisbury, N.C., which builds machines used to construct curbs and gutters for streets and highways.
+Messinger says he is ready to hire three or four workers.

-YDSTIE: Scott Shane, a professor of entrepreneurial studies at Case Western Reserve University in Cleveland, says the situation at Power Curbers underscores that what's most important to small businesses is what's happening in their sector of the economy.
+Scott Shane, a professor of entrepreneurial studies at Case Western Reserve University in Cleveland, says the situation at Power Curbers underscores that what is most important to small businesses is what is happening in their sector of the economy.

-YDSTIE: Shane says if you're not confident in the underlying economy, removing a little uncertainty about the government's fiscal situation may not be very helpful.
+Shane says if you're not confident in the underlying economy, removing a little uncertainty about the government's fiscal situation may not be the answer to your problems.

-YDSTIE: What these companies want, says Soloway, is for policymakers to get on with the second step in the fiscal cliff - cutting government spending even if it means some pain for them.
+What these companies want, Soloway says, is for policymakers to proceed with the second step in the fiscal cliff, cutting government spending — even if it means some pain for them.

-YDSTIE: But most analysts expect negotiations over spending cuts and the debt ceiling will once again go right down to the wire.
-John Ydstie, NPR News, Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+But most analysts expect negotiations over spending cuts and the debt ceiling will once again go right down to the wire.